-When withdrawal from all courses occurs: then tuition and room are refunded at:
+When withdrawal from all courses occurs: then tuition and room are refunded at: When within a war if the an ethicses occurs. men tuluun anu luum ale lelunueu at.

 before classes begin 100% before the end of the 1 st week of classes 80% before the end of the 2 nd week of classes 60% before the end of the 3 rd week of classes 40% before the end of the 4 th week of classes 20% after the 4 th week of classes 0%